Home > Testing Equipment > How to measure the RPM of a DC motor?

 • 7,200 / 2 = 3,600 RPM

-At 60 Hz, a motor with six poles would run at 1,200 RPM under no load and at approximately 1,175 RPM loaded.
-A motor with eight poles would run at 900 RPM unloaded and at about 800 RPM under load.
-12-pole motors, which are even less common than six-pole and eight-pole models, run at 600 RPM without a load, and 16-pole motors run at 450 RPM.
+Under similar conditions, a motor with six poles would run at 1,200 RPM when unloaded and approximately 1,175 RPM when loaded.
+For a motor with eight poles, the unloaded speed would be around 900 RPM and around 800 RPM under load.
+Lastly, 12-pole motors typically run at 600 RPM without load, while 16-pole motors operate at 450 RPM.

 For more information, please visit how to measure dc motor rpm.

-Professional repair and maintenance services may also play an important role in helping you take full advantage of your equipment&#;s capabilities.
-At Global Electronic Services, we have extensive experience repairing and servicing a wide range of industrial equipment, including AC and DC motors, servo motors, industrial electronics, hydraulics and pneumatics and more.
-To learn more about AC or DC motor repair or our services, contact us today.
+Professional repair and maintenance services also significantly contribute to efficiently utilizing your equipment's features.
+Global Electronic Services possesses extensive expertise in repairing and servicing various industrial equipment, including both AC and DC motors, servo motors, industrial electronics, hydraulics, and pneumatics.
+To discover more about our AC or DC motor repair services, reach out to us today.

 Request A Quote